Health Lifestyle

 There’s a popular theory fueled by the controversial research of Dr. Thomas N. Seyfried and the book, Keto for Cancer, that the keto diet can help fight cancer.

-Dr. Seyfried’s theory is that cancer is a metabolic disease and therefore a low-carb, low-calorie diet will starve cancer cells of their supposed fuel.
-He states “Nutritional ketosis induces metabolic stress on tumor tissue that is selectively vulnerable to glucose deprivation.”
+Dr. Seyfried’s theory is that cancer is a metabolic disease and, therefore, a low-carb, low-calorie diet will starve cancer cells of their supposed fuel.
+In his words, “Nutritional ketosis induces metabolic stress on tumor tissue that is selectively vulnerable to glucose deprivation.”

 Additionally, cancer can actually feed on ketones, causing tumors to grow and metastasize.
-A 2012 study concluded doctors should design ketone inhibitors to treat cancer patients, especially those with repeated cancer growth and metastasis.
+In fact, a 2012 study concluded that ketone inhibitors should be used to treat cancer patients, especially those with repeated cancer growth and metastasis.

 There is not now, nor do we have a record of there ever having been, a human population anywhere in the world eating a keto diet and experiencing long lifespans.
-To the contrary, in a 2018 study published in The Lancet, researchers concluded that people who eat low-carb diets have shorter lifespans (by an average of four years).
+To the contrary, a 2018 study published in The Lancet concluded that people who eat low-carb diets have shorter lifespans (by an average of four years).
 The authors write:

 “Low carbohydrate dietary patterns favouring animal-derived protein and fat sources, from sources such as lamb, beef, pork, and chicken, were associated with higher mortality, whereas those that favoured plant-derived protein and fat intake, from sources such as vegetables, nuts, peanut butter, and whole-grain breads, were associated with lower mortality…”